 The Public Education Speaker Series on Self-Driving Vehicles

-AAA and the University of Connecticut’s Transportation Safety Research Center (CTSRC) invite you to attend this FREE educational speaker series, mapping our transition to autonomous vehicles.
-Join us as we explore the risks and rewards of new technology and envision a future with greater mobility for all.
+AAA and the University of Connecticut’s Transportation Safety Research Center (CTSRC) partnered to bring you this FREE educational speaker series, mapping our transition to autonomous vehicles.

 On behalf of the Connecticut Department of Transportation, University of Connecticut and Federal Highway Administration, we thank you for helping make the 2019 Northeast CAV Summit a success.